itsmohitkumar/Sql-Assistant---Llama2/README.md

 - LangChain Community

 ## Usage
-1. Input your MySQL database connection details in `sql_helper.py`.
+1. Input your MySQL database connection details.
-2. Run `main.py` to start the Streamlit application.
+2. Run `streamlit run app.py` to start the Streamlit application.
-3. Interact with the SQL Assistant by asking questions about the pizza order data.
+3. Interact with the SQL Assistant by asking questions about the data.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit issues or pull requests.